nu11ptr/uni_error/README.md

 ## Features

 * Simple/ergonomic API
-* Can wrap any error type that implements `Display`
+* Can wrap any error type that implements `Display` or `Error`
-* Provides error chain with rich metadata
+* Provides error cause chain with metadata
-* Type safe and dynamic (string/integer) error kind
+* Both type safe and dynamic (string/integer) error kind
-* Dereferences to `std::error::Error`
+* Dereferences to stdlib `Error` trait
 * Implements `Clone`
 * No dependencies
 * No macros